Short finished the 2017 regular season with 49 tackles (27 solo), 7.5 sacks, two fumbles forced and one fumble recovery across 16 games.

 Short continues to put up excellent numbers for an interior defensive lineman, evidencing just why Carolina awarded him a five-year, $80 million contract last offseason.
 For reference, only three defensive tackles posted more sacks than Short this season, yet none of them totaled more tackles.
 With an average of 53 tackles along with a combined 24.5 sacks over the last three seasons, the 28-year-old is undoubtedly one of the best players in the NFL at his position.

 Short compiled five tackles, 1.5 sacks and one forced fumble Sunday against the Buccaneers.

 Short's stellar performance comes one week removed from being blanked across the fantasy stat line in Week 15 against the Packers.
 This kind of inconsistency can be difficult for fantasy owners to deal with in the midst of fantasy championships, especially against Matt Ryan, who has been sacked on just 4.5 percent of his dropbacks, ranking eighth in the league in said category.

-Short registered three tackles (all solo) and two sacks Sunday against the Chargers.
+Short had three solo tackles and two sacks in Sunday's victory over the Vikings.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|